 Loans are issued and applied for through Student Finance England.

-Please note: you’ll need to have started your masters degree in August 2017 or later.
+Please note: You’ll need to have started your masters degree in August 2016 or later.
 You won’t be eligible for a postgraduate loan if you’re counting any study completed before this date towards your degree.
 This includes previous Open University study, top-up qualifications and any previous study that counts towards your Open University qualification under our credit transfer system.
+If you commenced your Masters from 1st August 2016 you can apply for a postgraduate loan up to 9 months after the start of the final year of your course.

 You can receive up to £10,280.
 If you're studying for three or more years you'll receive up to £3,426 in the first year, and the rest in the second and third years.
 The loan will be paid directly to you to rather than to us.